Chicken Coops: Hardware Cloth or Chicken Wire?

-When building a coop it can be fun using scrap materials, brainstorming ways to be creative, and save money.
-But all to often where you scrimped ends up costing you more later.
-One decision you might make for example, is to choose chicken wire for your flock’s enclosure.
-It’s cheap and easy to handle, but I think in the long run you’ll find it wasn’t at all worth saving those few pennies.
+Building a coop can be fun using scrap materials, brainstorming ways to be creative, and saving money.
+But all too often where you scrimped ends up costing you more later.
+One decision you might make, for example, is to choose chicken wire for your flock’s enclosure.
+It’s cheap and easy to handle, but in the long run, you’ll find it wasn’t worth saving those pennies.

 First of all, chicken wire is NOT predator-proof.
 Countless animals can chew right through the stuff.
 Secondly, if you’re penny-wise, you certainly aren’t going to fancy wasting expensive chicken feed.